 Tarot for Decolonization

-The “Games for Decolonization” project’s primary output of research-creation is the Tarot for Decolonization Deck.
-Guided by workshop participants Mimi Khúc, creator of the Asian-American Tarot, and Indigenous Two Spirit tarot practitioner and author of Red Tarot (2024) Christopher Marmolejo, the Tarot for Decolonization Deck will adapt the mechanics of tarot to facilitate conversation through terminology and imagery that thematize Indigenous and settler relationships to land, history, and sovereignty.
+The “Games for Decolonization” project’s primary output of research creation is the Tarot for Decolonization Deck.
+Guided by the scholarship of Mimi Khúc (creator of the Asian-American Tarot and Games for Decolonization Workshop participant) and facilitated by Indigenous Two Spirit tarot practitioner and author of Red Tarot (2024) Christopher Marmolejo (also a Games for Decolonization Workshop participant), the Tarot for Decolonization Deck will adapt the mechanics of Tarot to facilitate dialog and shared storytelling on Indigenous and settler relationships to land, history, and sovereignty.

 Traditionally, tarot cards have been seen as a tool that purportedly helps the player gain insight into the past, present or future.
 However, tarot does this work through a kind of relational spontaneous storytelling that takes place between the player and the reader.
 Moving away from the occult associations of this activity, our project positions the methodological practice of reading tarot cards as an opportunity to cultivate a relational and dialogic understanding of settler colonialism and its impacts that emerge through a storytelling engagement with decolonial themes.